What a 409A Valuation Actually Is

 How Your 409A Sets the ISO Strike Price (and Why It Matters for AMT)

-An isos strike price calculator startup equity tool starts with the 409A.
+Every ISO strike price starts with the 409A.
 ISO grants must have a strike price equal to or greater than the 409A common-stock FMV on the grant date.
 Exercise an ISO when the post-409A FMV has risen — say, from $0.65 strike to $4.00 current FMV on 10,000 shares — and the $33,500 spread is an AMT preference item.
 That alone can trigger tens of thousands of dollars of AMT.
 The Option Grant ROI Simulator in this tool estimates gross proceeds at exit, strike cost, and after-tax take-home — use it before exercising to model whether a disqualifying disposition or ISO hold might be tax-smarter.

 409A Expiration: The 12-Month Rule + Material-Event Refresh